ircdocs/modern-irc/_includes/modern-appendix.md

 Tokens of the form `PARAMETER` or `PARAMETER=VALUE` are used to advertise features or information to clients.
 A parameter MAY have a default value and value MAY be empty when sent by servers.
 Unless otherwise stated, when a parameter contains a value, the value MUST be treated as being case sensitive.
 The value MAY contain multiple fields, if this is the case the fields SHOULD be delimited with a comma character `(",", 0x2C)`.

 If the value of a parameter changes, the server SHOULD re-advertise the parameter with the new value in an `RPL_ISUPPORT` reply.
-An example of this is a client becoming an [IRC operator](#oper-message) and their [`CHANLIMIT`](#chanlimit-parameter) changing.
+An example of this is a client becoming an [IRC operator](#oper-message) and their {% isupport CHANLIMIT %} changing.

 Tokens of the form `-PARAMETER` are used to negate a previously specified parameter.
 If the client receives a token like this, the client MUST consider that parameter to be removed and revert to the behaviour that would occur if the parameter was not specified.
 The client MUST act as though the paramater is no longer advertised to it.
 These tokens are intended to allow servers to change their features without disconnecting clients.
 Tokens of this form MUST NOT contain a value field.